jl4282/ModestWear/README_KATIE.md

 ## New Features
 - [x] Implement an Outfits feature
+- [ ] Edit the profile page - have it show the user's outfits, styles, and favorites
+  - [ ] Make the routes load pictures from styles and outfits
 - [ ] Set up a way to follow outfits, styles, and users
   - [ ] Add outfits, styles, and users to the db
   - [ ] Way to delete them from the db